 High School Volunteers

-Mote Marine Laboratory offers a competitive high school volunteer program for students interested in exploring the field of marine science and marine science education.
-Students who are selected for this program will have the opportunity to earn service-hour credits required for high school graduation.
-These opportunities may include interpreting exhibits in The Aquarium to guests, greeting guests or working in the gift shop.
-Training is provided for all positions.
+Mote Marine Laboratory offers a competitive high school volunteer program for those students who are interested in marine science and education.
+Students selected will have the opportunity to earn service hour credit required for high school graduation.
+These opportunities may include but are not limited to interpreting exhibits to guests, as well as working in the lobby or gift shop.
+Training will be provided for all positions.

 - The SHSVP is for current and entering high school students who are at least 15 years old and entering grades 9-12.

 - High School graduates and high school students who will graduate before July, are ineligible for the SHSVP, but may apply as a regular volunteer if they are able to serve for at least 6 months.

 - SHSVP volunteers will attend a one-day orientation prior to volunteering.